Table of Contents

 What is Plant Toxicity in Dogs?

 Dogs can become ill or die from eating poisonous plants.
-The most common type of plant toxicity in dogs is caused by eating toxic plants.
-The toxicity of these plants can vary depending on the type and amount consumed and the dog’s age, size and health.
+The most common type of plant toxic to dogs causes serious issues.
+The toxicity of these plants can vary depending on the type and amount consumed and the dog’s age, size, and health.

-Dogs have a sense of taste, but it is less sophisticated than the human sense of taste.
-Dogs can detect sour and salty flavours, but they are not able to see the sweetness.
+Dogs have a less sophisticated sense of taste than humans.
+They can detect sour and salty flavours, but they cannot see sweetness.

 The dog’s sense of smell is much more developed than its sense of taste.
-It means that dogs are more likely to eat something if they smell rather than taste it.
+It means dogs are likelier to eat something if they smell rather than taste it.
 It can be a problem because some plants are poisonous to dogs and can cause death if consumed in just a few hours.

 What might be the most popular shrubs that are toxic to dogs?